claceio/docs/content/docs/Configuration/networking.md

 ## TLS Certificates
 The default configuration is:
-* During the first HTTPS request, `$CL_HOME/config/certificates` is looked up for a PEM file and CRT file matching the domain name as passed to the server.
+* During the first HTTPS request, `$CL_HOME/config/certificates` is looked up for a crt and key file in the PEM format matching the domain name as passed to the server.
 If a matching certificate is found, that is used.
 * If no domain specific certificate is found, then the default certificate `default.crt` and `default.key` are looked up.
 If found, that is used.
 * If default certificate is not found, and Lets Encrypt based certificate creation is disabled (the default), then a self-signed certificate is auto created in the certificates folder.

 The intent is to allow custom certificates to be placed in the certificate folder, which will be used.
 If not found, a self-signed certificate is created and used.
+For if a file example.crt and example.key are found in te certificates folder, those are used for example.com domain.

-## Enabling automatic certificate creation
+## Enable Automatic Signed Certificate
-Clace uses the [certmagic](https://github.com/caddyserver/certmagic) library for fully-managed TLS certificate issuance and renewal. certmagic is disabled by default.
-To enable certmagic, the pre-requisites are:
+Clace uses the [certmagic](https://github.com/caddyserver/certmagic) library for fully-managed TLS certificate issuance and renewal.
+Certmagic is disabled by default.
+To enable, the pre-requisites are:

 * The https config is using 443 as the port number.
 Running on privileged ports requires additional [setup](#privileged-ports)
 * There is an DNS entry created pointing your host name or domain wildcard to the IP address of the host running the Clace server.
 This has to be done in your DNS provider config.
 * Port 443 is reachable from the public internet.
 This has to be done in your infrastructure provider network settings.

 Once the pre-requisites are met, set the `service_email` config parameter to your email address.
-This enables magiccert based certificate creation.
+This enables certmagic based certificate creation.
 The config will look like:

 ```toml
 # HTTPS port binding related Config